numba/llvmlite/docs/source/user-guide/binding/execution-engine.rst

             or a object file instance.
 Object file instance is not usable after this call.

+   * .. method:: add_archive(archive_file)

+        Add the symbols from the specified static archive file to the execution engine.
+It is a fatal error in LLVM if the *archive_file* does not exist.

+        * *archive* str: a path to the static object file

    * .. method:: set_object_cache(notify_func=None, getbuffer_func=None)

         Set the object cache callbacks for this engine.